joelhooks/angularjs-FlightDashboard/README.md

     };
 ```

-The solution above used deep-nesting to create a sequential, cascading chain of three (3) asynchronous requests; requests to load the user's last flight, current flight, and weather forecast.
+The above implementation uses deep-nesting to create a sequential, cascading chain of three (3) asynchronous requests; requests to load the user's last flight, current flight, and weather forecast.

 ---